paulomuraroferreira/llama3_8b_finetuning/README.md

         return trainer
 ```

-Finally, the classes are called and the training starts.
+Finally, the classes are instantiated and the training begins.

-Note that the Llama models are gated, i.e., HuggingFace requires a token given after
-the terms of the model are accepted and Meta approves the access (which is almost instantly).
+Note that the Llama models are gated, meaning Hugging Face requires a token provided after the terms of use are accepted and Meta approves the access (which is almost instant).

 ```python